 Research Interests - Optimization of Wireless Networks, Enterprise 802.11 (WiFi) networks, Vehicular Networks, Anomalous activity detection using mobile phones.

 Brief Bio - Sanjit got his PhD in electrical and computer engineering from Rutgers.
 The state university of New Jersey in 2011.
 He specializes in wireless communications and networks.
 His dissertation research was on safety messaging in autonomous vehicular networks.
-Currently, he is an assistant professor at IIIT-Delhi.
+Currently, he is an Associate Professor at IIIT-Delhi.
 He is a part of the Wireless Systems Lab at IIIT.
 His research interests include enterprise wireless network optimization, vehicular networks, and mobile sensing and computing.
 After finishing his BTech from BIT-Mesra, he worked at Tata Consultancy Services, Hughes Software Systems, and Ubinetics India Pvt.
-Ltd. While pursuing his PhD he interned at Interdigital Communications and collaborated with Toyota InfoTechnology Center in the US.
+Ltd. While pursuing his PhD he interned at Interdigital Communications and collaborated with Toyota InfoTechnology centre in the US.

 Research Interests - Data Mining, Databases, Spatial Data Analytics.

-Brief Bio - I am a faculty in IIIT Delhi.
+Brief Bio - I am an Assocaite Professor in IIIT Delhi.
 I received my PhD in Computer Science and Engineering from the Department of Computer Science and Engineering at IIT Delhi in 2009.
 Before pursuing PhD, I completed my MTech in Information Systems from the Department of Computer Science and Engineering at NSIT Delhi in 2003.
 I have many publications in reputed conferences and referred journals.
 I have a couple of Projects from DST, India and Deity, India on problems related to Privacy in Location-based Services and Digitized Document Fraud Detection, respectively.

 Anil Sharma, PhD Scholar